etchteam/offline-ux/src/a-basic-cache-implementation.md

 });
 ```

-`caches.match` will identify if there's any matching items in the cache for the current request.
-When there is the `response` will discard the network request entirely, using the cache as priority instead.
+`caches.match` will identify if there's any matching items in the cache for the
+current request.
+The promise it returns will either contain the cached item or
+`undefined` if there was nothing cached for the current request.

+When a match is found, `response` will contain the item directly from the cache
+and avoid the network request entirely.

-After a successful install a connection will no longer be required to view the page.
+So, a successful install of this web page will mean a connection will no longer
+be required.
 All the dependant items will be served from the cache instead.

 ## Next steps

-As exciting as this is, the cache implementation still needs a lot of work, it's flaws are revealed as soon as the content updates where it will continue to serve the cached content.
+As exciting as this is, the cache implementation still needs a lot of work, it's
+flaws are revealed as soon as the content updates.
+It will continue to serve the
+cached content instead of the updated content.

+Realistically caching one set of content isn't going to cut it, a full caching
-Realistically a full caching strategy taking into account the content and life-cycle of production software will be needed.
+strategy taking into account real-world content and frequently evolving nature
+of production software will be needed.

-This goes beyond a basic cache implementation, the network needs to *enhance* the stale contents of the cache to build off this implementation.
+This goes beyond a basic cache implementation, the network needs to *enhance*
+the stale contents of the cache to build off this implementation.